 Now, once your FTP server and installed and configured, and a new FTP user is created, you can access the FTP server with your newly created user via terminal, web browser or by using an FTP client such as FileZilla.

-Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to install VSFTPD or any other FTP server for you.
+Of course, you don’t have to Install VSFTPD on Ubuntu 16.04, if you use one of our VPS hosting services, in which case you can simply ask our expert Linux admins to install VSFTPD or any other FTP server for you.
 They are available 24×7 and will take care of your request immediately.